cvc5/LFSC/tests/README.md

 Test files should be valid LFSC input files.

+They should be in the `tests/tests` folder, AND in the `tests/CMakeLists.txt` file.

 They will pass if LFSCC returns 0 on them, and fail otherwise.

 They may include comments of the form: